 How to Have Probation Terminated in Cobb County

-There are time limits that have to be met when filing for a termination of your Cobb County probation.
-In most cases, probation lasts between 12 and 36 months, but there are some cases where probation may last longer than three years.
+There are time limits that have to be met when filing for termination of your probation in Cobb County.
+In most cases, probation lasts between 12 and 36 months, but there are some cases where it may last longer than three years.
 According to current Georgia laws, if you have received probation for a period lasting longer than three years, the Department of Community Supervision will submit an application for early termination within 60 days of the three-year mark.
-However, that law does not dictate how long your lawyer has to wait to file for a termination of your Cobb County probation.
+However, that law does not dictate how long your lawyer has to wait to file for a termination of your probation.

 Generally speaking, the court will not hear a motion for probation termination if the applicant has been on probation for less than one year.
-For offenders who are only serving a one-year probation term, that obviously means that it will be hard for them to get their probation terminated early.
-However, for offenders who are dealing with a probation that lasts for 13 months or longer, there is hope.
-If you have met the terms and conditions of your probation with no further offenses, you can have a criminal defense attorney file a motion to terminate your Cobb County probation early.
+For offenders who are only serving a one-year probation term, that obviously means that it will be hard for them to get it terminated early.
+However, for offenders who are dealing with probation that lasts for 13 months or longer, there is hope.
+If you have met the terms and conditions of your probation with no further offenses, you can have a criminal defense attorney file a motion to terminate your probation early.

-Working with an attorney who is familiar with the Cobb County probation process is important.
+Working with an attorney who is familiar with the probation process in Cobb County is important.
 Some judges are less likely to grant early probation termination than others.
 Having an attorney on your side who is familiar with the inner workings of the process can ensure that your motion for probation termination is upheld.

 Cobb County Probation Payments

 Most probationers are required to pay criminal fines, monthly supervision fees, and court costs as part of their sentence.
 Other regular costs include things like DUI school, counseling and treatments, and drug tests.
 These costs can quickly add up, and failure to make payments can result in a violation of probation.